EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 * If the expression evaluates to a priority number that is numerically higher than the highest numbered priority, policy evaluation ends.
 An UNDEF event is triggered if:
 * The expression is invalid.
-* The expression evaluates to a priority number that is numerically lower than the current policy~Rs priority.
+* The expression evaluates to a priority number that is numerically lower than the current policy's priority.
-* The expression evaluates to a priority number that is between the current policy~Rs priority number (say, 30) and the highest priority number (say, 100), b ut does not match any configured priority number (for example, the expression evaluates to the number 85).
+* The expression evaluates to a priority number that is between the current policy's priority number (say, 30) and the highest priority number (say, 100), b ut does not match any configured priority number (for example, the expression evaluates to the number 85).
 This example assumes that the priority number incr ements by 10 for every successive policy, and therefore a priority number of 85 does not exist in the policy label.